Transportation for Older Adults:

 Recommendation for Executive Action

 Comments: The Federal Transit Administration (FTA) has taken steps to enhance older adult mobility.
 For example, the agency and the Coordinating Council on Access and Mobility (CCAM) developed a draft strategic plan, which is being reevaluated in light of requirements in the Fixing America's Surface Transportation Act of 2015.
-As of December 2017, FTA planned to complete its strategic plan by Spring of 2018 and was in the process of briefing the administration on the recommendation.
-We will continue to monitor FTA's progress on its strategic planning efforts.
+As of November 2018, FTA stated they continue to make progress toward implementing the recommendation by the end of December, 2019.
+We will continue to monitor FTA's progress on its efforts.

 Recommendation: To promote and enhance federal, state, and local coordination activities, the Secretary of Transportation, as the chair of the Coordinating Council, should convene a meeting of the member agencies of the Coordinating Council and define and report on desired outcomes and collect related data to track and measure progress in achieving results, including the extent of coordination efforts that are under way, such as improved services for older adults.
 This effort could be conducted as a part of the Coordinating Council's process to update its strategic plan, which we have also recommended in a concurrent report.